 Look into the problem; let me know what you intend to do; do it unless I say “No.”

-As project manager you are saying “Keep me informed and I will flag any issues with you.”
+As a manager you are saying “Keep me informed and I will flag any issues with you.”
 It’s getting trickier at this point to tread the fine line between giving the person room to manoeuvre, and ensuring as best you can that they don’t fail.
 It’s possible to avoid the latter if you agree key points in the timescale when you need updates on progress and where you might say “No.”

 “Josef, I’m giving you six months to sort out the problems with the intranet.
 I’d like you to come back in a month and tell me what you’re planning to do and what budget you’ll need.
 Then I’d like monthly progress reports and an update of spend against budget.
 I’ll get back to you within 24 hours of any report if I’m concerned about anything.
 If the budget starts going astray by £500 or more, I need you to tell me straight away.”